Online e-Filing Portal

 As per the Code, all NPOs are required to put in place systems for the reporting of SARs to the Agency.

-NPOs are not required by law to appoint a Money Laundering Reporting Officer.
+NPOs are not required to appoint a Money Laundering Reporting Officer.
 However, as a means of best practice and ensuring that the NPO’s reporting requirement is complied with, all NPOs are required by the Agency to appoint a Designated Person for the purposes of carrying out the reporting function as well as to act as the NPO’s primary contact with the Agency.

 The NPO’s Designated Person is responsible for ensuring that SARs are made with the Agency in a timely manner.
 Thus, the role of the Designated Person is therefore an important one.